DrSLMac/all-about-the-news/README.md

 - Ability for user to login to a personal account
 - User is able to save/favorite articles
 - User is able to personalize the navigation bar based on preference of categories
-- Add hover effects behind navigation links
+- Add full responsiveness to allow for easy viewing on mobile devices

 ## Deployed Page
 Visit the published site [here](https://all-about-the-news.vercel.app/)